 As a startup, you would probably be breathing a sigh of relief now, with a platform giving a base for your venture.
 You shouldn’t relax yet.
 It’s great to have a prospective community.
 It is another thing to be able to successfully engage them.
 You need a well-planned and viable digital marketing strategy to boost your community engagement.

 The success of Crowdfunding depends on the level of funds you can generate within a given period and the supporters you can bring.
 A well-thought-out digital strategy — right from the commercial viability of your project to practical insights to campaign planning and optimization to connect with the intended audience.
 Positioning your message on the right community and influencer support will bring wind to your sails to your crowd-platform.
 Let’s explore the key ingredients that fuel digital marketing programs.

 Story Telling –

 A rough idea and specs of your idea won’t do the job.
 You need to tell a story of your idea that connects and generates empathy, giving a meaningful context to your campaign.
 Chances of donor conversion increase once community members are emotionally connected to your startup story.

 It’s crucial to reach out to the right individuals and ensure that they help you expand your reach further.
 The right engagement strategy ensures that Promoters and Fundraisers are in sync with your venture and furthering your campaigns with social sharing by acting as brand advocates.

 Your gut feeling might work in most cases but for social media strategy insights work better than intuition.
 Click rate, number of emails opened, messages read — data matters and helps you plan your next course of action.

 Influencer marketing always extends your reach and brings better results.
-If you can connect with an influencer and inspire him to be your social ambassador, you can reach out to a larger and engaged base of audience.
-People will listen to an established startup head or an erudite personality popular in social circles of startup ecosystem.
+If you can connect with an influencer and inspire him to be your social ambassador, you can reach out to a larger and more engaged base of audience.
+People will listen to an established startup head or an erudite personality popular in social circles of the startup ecosystem.